tylermystery/builder/spec_sheet.md

 * **Checkout Button**: A "Checkout" button in the header becomes active when the plan total is greater than zero.
 * **Checkout Modal**: Clicking the button opens a checkout modal with three sections: an order summary, fields for customer information, and a secure payment form.
 * **Secure Payment Processing**: Payment details are handled by integrating Stripe Elements.
-This ensures sensitive credit card information is sent directly to Stripe and never touches the application's server, providing maximum security and PCI compliance.
+This ensures sensitive credit card information is sent directly to Stripe and never touches the application's server.